iftekharmickey/Web-Task-Optimizer/README.md

   <img src="https://infotelebd.com/wp-content/uploads/2019/06/Logo-1.png" alt="Infozillion Logo">
 </div>

 This repository contains two Python scripts developed at Infozillion Teletech BD Ltd. to automate web-based tasks using Selenium and PyAutoGUI.
 The scripts facilitate the automation of logging into a web dashboard, navigating to specific panels, and downloading data in CSV format.
 Additionally, a third script, named **Telecom-Error-Analyzer** and available in a separate repository, complements these automation scripts.
-Telecom-Error-Analyzer combines and analyzes the data downloaded by the first two scripts from MNO and IPTSP files, generating a comprehensive summary table.
+Telecom-Error-Analyzer combines and analyzes the data downloaded by the first two scripts from Mobile Network Operator (MNO) and Internet Protocol Telephony Service Provider (IPTSP) files, generating a comprehensive summary table.

 ---